 New York Harbor Channel is proud to present the journey Behind The Scenes Making of Brooklyn Bards’ New Album.
 Our production features the players who collaborated to produce one of their songs on the new release, Botany Bay.
 Each artist offers a tasty slice of the tune’s backstory, unraveling the musical composition and recording techniques.

 Our ten minute video gives viewers clear meaning to the song lyrics through images and narration with unprecedented access to the studio.
 The Brooklyn Bards and audio engineer, Vinny Pedulla, layer their tracks and piece together the finished product.

 Kiernan Hamilton and Donal Nolan, the founding members and the original duo, explain how Robert Montemarano and Joseph Mayer eventually joined the band.

-The band members all hailing from Irish roots in Brooklyn as first generation offspring, all have diverse musical tastes outside of this genre.
+The band members all hailing from Irish roots on the shores of New York harbor in Brooklyn as first generation offspring, all have diverse musical tastes outside of this genre.
 However, it is clear there is a driving need and desire to experiment and deliver the Brooklyn Bard sound.
 Like American blues, Irish folk music has a genealogy that can be traced back to its origins as well as applauding its present and future.

 Something old is something new!
 The recent explosion of theSea Shanty craze on Tik-Tokcouldn’t be more timely.
 It serves as a great way to share, communicate, and create on a classic platform that is centuries old.
 As Kiernan Hamilton explains, sea shanties are a fundamental element of their sound.
 Irish drinking songs and ballads are equally important to round out their repertoire.